-In March 2019, our board of directors adopted, and we expect our stockholders to approve, our 2019 Employee Stock Purchase Plan, or ESPP.
-We expect that our ESPP will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Our board of directors adopted, and our stockholders have approved, our 2019 Employee Stock Purchase Plan, or ESPP.
+Our ESPP became effective on April 2, 2019.
 We believe that allowing our employees to participate in our ESPP provides them with a further incentive towards ensuring our success and accomplishing our corporate goals.